 The Grand Jury is an independent investigative body that represents the public and may therefore inquire into matters affecting community morals, health, safety, and general welfare.
-In this connection you may inspect and visit public institutions, agencies, buildings, and departments.
-If you find unsatisfactory conditions that are of such importance that they should be brought to the attention of the public and the officials concerned, you may return a presentment.
 If the Grand Jury expresses an interest in returning a presentment, the Assignment Judge will be advised and you will receive further instructions.